Gexi0619/oozh/content/arch/i-had-my-suspicions.md

 tags:
   -
   -
-thumbnail:
-description:
+description: A man's attraction to girls in glasses leads him to his best friend's sister-in-law, with surprising consequences.
 ---
 “You having a beer?”
 Rob asked.

 “If you are buying I’ll have a Heinnie.”
 I replied.